Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Introduction

 Consider a random vector $\mathbf{x}\in \mathbb{R}^n$ with label $y \in \{1, \ldots, c\}$, where $c$ is the number of classes.
-Supervised dimensionality reduction aims to map the high-dimensional variable $\mathbf{x}$ to a lower-dimensional variable $\mathbf{z} \in \mathbb{R}^m$ that best supports classification performance, or discriminability.
+Supervised dimensionality reduction aims to map the high-dimensional variable $\mathbf{x}$ to a lower-dimensional variable $\mathbf{z} \in \mathbb{R}^m$ that best supports classification performance, or class separation.
 There are many methods for learning nonlinear features, like deep neural networks \citep{lecun_deep_2015} and manifold learning \citep{sainburg_parametric_2021}.
-However, methods for learning linear features of the form $\mathbf{z} = \F^T\mathbf{x}$ are still in great demand because of their simplicity, interpretability, and data efficiency \citep{cunningham_linear_2015}.
+However, methods for learning linear features of the form $\mathbf{z} = \F^T\mathbf{x}$ are still in demand because of their simplicity, interpretability, and data efficiency \citep{cunningham_linear_2015}.
+A common approach to linear supervised dimensionality reduction is to learn features that maximize a statistical or information-theoretic measure of dissimilarity between pairwise class distributions \citep{fukunaga_introduction_1990}, like the squared Mahalanobis distance (i.e. Linear Discriminant Analysis; LDA), the Bhattacharyya distance \citep{choi_feature_2003}, or the KL divergence \citep{tao_general_2007,dwivedi_discriminant_2022}.

-Directly maximizing class discriminability in the reduced-dimensional feature space is often impractical \citep{fukunaga_introduction_1990}.
-A common approach is to maximize a measure of dissimilarity between class distributions, as a proxy for discriminability.
-Linear Discriminant Analysis (LDA), for instance, maximizes the squared Mahalanobis distances between the classes, assuming a shared within-class covariance.
-Other methods use different dissimilarity measures, typically derived from statistics or information theory \citep{choi_feature_2003,dwivedi_discriminant_2022}.

 Information geometry provides an alternative approach for measuring the dissimilarity between probability distributions, by considering them as points in a statistical manifold.
-It uses the Fisher information metric, a principled measure of local discriminability, to measure distances between the distributions.
-This metric is the unique invariant metric under reparameterizations \citep{nielsen_elementary_2020}, and is widely used in statistics, machine learning, and neuroscience \citep{dayan_theoretical_2005}.
-The distance induced by integrating this metric along the geodesics of the statistical manifold is the Fisher-Rao distance.
+It uses the Fisher information metric, a principled measure of local discriminability\footnote{We use the term discriminability loosely to refer to the ability to discriminate between two distributions based on observed samples.
+Local discriminability of $p(\mathbf{z}|\thetab)$ in the direction $\thetab'$ refers to the ability to discriminate between $p(\mathbf{z}|\thetab)$ and $p(\mathbf{z}|\thetab+ \epsilon \thetab')$, where $\epsilon \thetab'$ is a small perturbation.
+Local discriminability is closely related to Fisher information via the Cramér-Rao bound} commonly used in machine learning and neuroscience \citep{dayan_theoretical_2005,amari_information_2016}, to measure distances in the manifold of probability distributions.
+The geodesic distance induced by this metric is the Fisher-Rao distance.